abrifuh6/aws-notes/EC2-Fundamentals/ec2-readme.md

 - **Instance Size:** Not supported for bare metal instances.
 - **AMIs:** Amazon linux2, linux AMI, Ubuntu, RHEL, CentOS and Windows.
 - **Root Volume:** Must be EBS, encrypted, not instance store and large, Available for On-demand, Reserved and spot instances.
-- Ans isntance cannot be hibernated more than 60days.
+- An isntance cannot be hibernated more than 60days.